-- 2.51 In 2016 a requirement was imposed that all hackney carriage and private hire drivers must undergo approved training on the issue of Child Sexual Exploitation. - 2.53 All new applicants shall be required to provide the licensing authority with evidence that this training has been completed and, for existing drivers, evidence must be provided no later than August 2017. - 2.54 Any driver who fails to provide such evidence by August 2017 may have their licence suspended/revoked.
+- 2.51 In 2016 a requirement was imposed that all hackney carriage and private hire drivers must undergo approved training on the issue of Child Sexual Exploitation. - 2.52 All new applicants shall be required to provide the licensing authority with evidence that this training has been completed before their licence will be granted.